Getting started: connecting and selecting locations

 #> # filterlength <dbl>, filterdepth <dbl>

-Note that the lazy object contains a loc_wid column, which is an internal database variable to identify locations and make relations between tables.
+Note that the lazy object contains a loc_wid column, which is an internal data warehouse variable to identify locations and make relations between tables.
 It should not be regarded as a stable ID; hence don’t store it for later use (note that lazy objects don’t store data).
 Consequently, the loc_wid column is omitted when using collect = TRUE.

 Optionally, you can retrieve the individual observation wells that are linked to each location (where each observation well is from a different timeframe).
 In this case, more attributes are returned (specific observation well attributes).
 The below example also demonstrates the use of tibble::glimpse() to preview all columns: